Arnold in Calaveras County, California — The American West (Pacific Coastal)

 1. The Pioneer Cabin Tree has Fallen - January 8, 2017

 A very strong "Pineapple Express" storm hit Northern California over the weekend and the several inches of rain and heavy winds brought down this famous landmark.

 Photos of the tree can be seen on the Pinetree.net Website.

 — Submitted January 8, 2017, by Syd Whittle of El Dorado Hills, California.

 Credits.
 This page was last revised on June 27, 2017.
-This page originally submitted on June 14, 2016, by Denise Boose of Tehachapi, California.
-This page has been viewed 474 times since then.
+It was originally submitted on June 14, 2016, by Denise Boose of Tehachapi, California.
+This page has been viewed 830 times since then and 155 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on June 14, 2016, by Denise Boose of Tehachapi, California.
 7. submitted on June 26, 2017, by Dennis J Cox of El Dorado Hills, California. • Syd Whittle was the editor who published this page.